vishal-ramachandran/iMaterialist-Fashion-2019/README.md

 ![Alt Text](Intro_image.jpg)

 # Introduction
-This project was done for the Advanced Predictive Modeling course at The University of Texas at Austin and this repository contains all the codes and files pertaining to this project.
+This project was done for the Advanced Predictive Modeling course at The University of Texas at Austin under the guidance of [Prof. Joydeep Ghosh](http://www.ece.utexas.edu/people/faculty/joydeep-ghosh).
 This Project utilizes the Instance segmentation capabilities of Mask RCNN to identify and localize the clothing attributes in a given fashion image/video.
 Please refer to our medium article to get a comprehensive outlook of our project - https://medium.com/@manasrai/a-model-with-an-eye-for-fashion-d1aedbadee8c

 # Data Overview
 This dataset taken from the Kaggle competition iMaterialist 2019 has a blend of snaps from daily life to celebrity events, and online shopping.
 It had 46 apparel objects, 92 fine-grained attributes spread over 45,625 training and 3,200 test images.
 Link to the Kaggle competition: https://www.kaggle.com/c/imaterialist-fashion-2019-FGVC6